fjrmiao/SetIESecurityZone/README.md

-# SetIESizeZone
+# SetIESecurityZone

-Set IE site zone options and add website to site zone.
+Set IE security zone options and add a website to a security zone.

 Hardcode.
 You can change the code and recomplete.